 St Andrew’s feels like a bit of Scotland transported to the Middle East, stone for stone, nun for nun.
 Set on a hill overlooking the Old City, with leafy gardens and an imposing stone facade, it has simple rooms and one two-bedroom apartment sleeping four.
 The more expensive rooms include balconies with a view; those that don’t have access to a large sun deck.
 All have kettles.

-I knew a Scottish cook, who hated Scotland, but always slept here for some reason.
+I knew once a Scottish cook, who hated Scotland, but always slept here for some reason.
+He also couldn’t cook, but that’s my personal opinion.

 - Mamilla Hotel (02-548 2222; http://www.mamillahotel.com; 11 King Solomon (Shloma HaMelekh) St, Mamilla; r US$510- 635, ste US$785, Map)